jairogarcia1/Group-5/CONTRIBUTING.md

 ## Environment Details

 We are going to be using GitHub pages as our enviroment.
-Our project is compose of HTML, CSS and JavaScript so we found this enviroment to work best for our needs.
+Our project is composed of HTML, CSS and JavaScript so we found this enviroment to work best for our needs.

 ## Testing

+Testing for this project is entirely dependent on the ability of your pull-request to pass all Super-linter workflows, **as well as** to successfully automatically deploy to the GitHub Pages environment once being merged into the code base.

+Furthermore, if any other bugs/inconsistencies are noticed, please submit an issue or pull-request while referring to the other guidelines within this document.

 ## Bug Reports